casper-network/docs-archive/theory/naive-blockchain.rst

 -  **target block** (id of a block)
 -  **justifications** (collection of message ids that the creator confirms as seen at the moment of creation of this ballot, excluding target block; may be empty)

-For a ballot **b** we define the collection :math:`b.all–justifications` as target block + additional justifications.
+For a ballot **b** we define the collection :math:`b.all\_justifications` as target block + additional justifications.
 This collection is always non-empty because target block is a mandatory field.

 From the definitions above it follows that for every message :math:`m` there is a **j-dag** path from :math:`m` to :math:`Genesis`.